-That is enough of a stick because it gives a sense of wholesome fear (Ottappa), the fear of the consequences of not continuing to make an effort, not continuing to walk this path, and not continuing to progress as far as your ability allows.
+That is enough of a stick because it gives a sense of wholesome fear (ottappa), the fear of the consequences of not continuing to make an effort, of not continuing to walk this path, of not continuing to progress as far as your ability allows.
 It doesn't matter where you are on the path as long as you are stepping forward, as long as every day another drop falls, filling up that great jar inside yourself.
-If you are doing that, in the sense that you are walking the path that leads to Nibbana.
+If you are doing that, then you are in the presence of Nibbána, in the sense that you are walking the path that leads to Nibbána.